PotatoFi/Packet-Potato/README.md

 _Note: In the future, the Retry Rate feature might be updated to use a sliding timespan like 10 or 30 seconds, instead of a simple 200 frames._

 In Live Data Rate mode, the `-` and `+` buttons adjust the channel (just like in Channnel and Live Data Rate modes).
 Whenver the channel is changed, the ring buffer is reset.

+### Live Signal Strength

+Whoa, the display shows the signal strength in real-time!
+The screen will show the signal strength of the last frame blinked, in dBm.
+The negative is implied, of course, because you know... two characters.
+Is potato.

+By default, the Packet Potato blinks for any frame above `-99 dBm` (which should be everything it can hear).
+You can set a cutoff signal strength, causing the Packet Potato to ignore any frames that are quieter than the cutoff that you configure.

+Press `+` to increase the cutoff to higher signal strengths (remember that we are working in negatives, so it feels backward), and press `-` to decrease the cutoff to lower signal strengths.
+Each button press will change the threshold by `5 dB`.
+The changes will take effect in real-time, and persist when you switch to other modes.
+The configured number will blink 4 times, at which point the Packet Potato will return to showing you live signal strength.

+Things to try:

+- Try setting the Packet Potato to `-60 dBm`.
+It should only blink for APs and active clients in the same room.
+- Try `-40 dBm`, and wave it near an AP or active client.
+It should only blink when you're very close to the AP or active client.
+- If the Packet Potato doesn't blink, go back to Channel Mode and hop through the channels, one at a time.
+You should be able to figure out what channel your network is on in less than a minute!

 ## Serial Mode